Who is

 Origins: From the GDR to University in the USSR

 From 1981 to 1986, I studied at the Faculty of Psychology at Leningrad State University.
-My experience of living in Leningrad was almost the exact opposite of my expectations: empty store shelves, gloomy faces on the streets, modest furniture, and dark green walls in the dormitory.
+My experience of living in Leningrad was almost the exact opposite of my expectations: empty store shelves, gloomy faces on the streets, in the dormitory — modest furniture and dark-green walls.

-Turning Point: By the end of my third year, I made peace with the circumstances and accepted them as they were.
-From that moment on, life became easier, and my progress in learning the Russian language accelerated significantly.
+Turning Point: Towards the end of my third year of studies, I made peace with the circumstances and accepted them as they were.
+From that moment on, life became easier, and my progress in Russian also increased noticeably

 1986-1992

-The Turning Point: The Fall of the Wall and the Pivot to BMW
+Turning point: The Fall of the Berlin Wall and my Path to BMW

-After returning to my home country in 1986, I worked for 6 years as a research assistant at the Faculty of Psychology at the University of Jena.
-I was writing my PhD dissertation, teaching, training students in the SYMLOG method, and conducting workshops for executives at Carl Zeiss.
+After returning home in 1986, I worked for 6 years as a research assistant in the Psychology Department at the University of Jena.
+I wrote my doctoral thesis, taught courses, and introduced students to the SYMLOG method.
+I also conducted behavioral training for managers at Carl Zeiss Jena.

-In November 1989, the Berlin Wall fell, bringing an end to the socialist era and marking the beginning of capitalism.
-In 1991, my son was born.
-A pressing question emerged: what should I do next in this new reality once my university contract expired?
+In November 1989, the Berlin Wall fell – the end of the socialist era and the beginning of capitalism.
+My son was born in 1991.
+This raised the pressing question: What should I do in this new reality when my employment contract with the university expires?

-The twist of fate that changed everything: My East German Wartburg car started breaking down frequently.
-A local auto repair shop owner, who was a huge BMW fan, offered to sell me a used BMW on an installment plan.
-This unexpected event directed my attention toward a path that hadn't even crossed my mind!
+The Twist of Fate that Changed Everything: My East German Wartburg car was breaking down more and more frequently.
+The owner of a local garage – a passionate BMW enthusiast – offered me the chance to buy a used BMW on credit.
+This unexpected event opened my eyes to a path I hadn't even considered before!

 1992-2009

-My Journey at BMW: From Cold Calls to System Transformation in China
+My Years with BMW: From Cold Contacts to System Transformation in China

-Over my 16.5 years with BMW, I navigated a path that transformed not only dealerships across various countries but also my own fundamental understanding of business.
+During my 16.5 years at BMW, I went through a journey that not only changed car dealerships in different countries but also my fundamental understanding of business and leadership.

-This major chapter of my life is divided into four logical steps, each of which added a crucial new element to my methodology:
+This formative chapter of my life is divided into 4 logical phases, each of which added a crucial element to my methodology:

 BMW Accordion